ngrx/platform/projects/ngrx.io/content/guide/component-store/initialization.md

 ## Lazy initialization

 In some cases developers do not want for selectors to return any state until there's some meaningful data in the ComponentStore.
-The solution would to initialize the state lazily by calling `setState` and passing the full state to it.
+The solution would be to initialize the state lazily by calling `setState` and passing the full state to it.
 The same approach can be taken to reset the state.

 **Note:** Initialization has to be done prior to updating the state, otherwise an Error would be thrown.